simbar13/Pic-10-C-Project-1/README.md

 Additionally, the program will create a text file called gamelog.txt which contains basic information about each game being played.

+Below are test cases that detail the progress of my code, any bugs or formatting issues are found and mentioned here, and then addressed in the code-containing files.

 First test case:
 ```
 You Have $100